Although Western medicine remains the predominant approach in veterinary care, there is a noticeable surge in the popularity of Eastern therapies.

 For example, in treating common viruses, allergies, and illnesses, a traditional veterinarian may prescribe antibiotics, which are often overused, or potent pharmaceuticals with harsh side effects.

-The TCVM practitioner, however, may suggest a combination of Chinese herbal therapy, various forms of massage, acupuncture, and specific dietary guidelines.
+The Eastern medicine practitioner, however, may suggest a combination of Chinese herbal therapy, various forms of massage, acupuncture, and specific dietary guidelines.

-These treatments are excellent in addressing ear infections, allergies, skin problems, and chronic pain.
+TCVM treatments address ear infections, allergies, skin problems, and chronic pain.